 Lipscomb University provides an educational program throughout the year.
-In addition to the fall and spring semesters, courses are offered during Maymester (three weeks), Junemester (three weeks), Julymester (three weeks) and summer (two terms of five weeks each and one session of ten weeks).
+In addition to the fall and spring semesters, courses are offered during Maymester (three weeks), Junemester (four weeks), Julymester (four weeks) and summer terms (two terms of five weeks each and one session of ten weeks).
 These summer sessions offer a wide range of classes at both the undergraduate and graduate levels, including some which are not offered during the summer at other universities in the Nashville area.
 Many general education courses are offered as well as courses which are among the core requirements for bachelor's degrees.
 High school scholars may take advantage of the summer studies program to take courses between their junior and senior years of high school.

-Rising high school seniors may also apply to enroll in a special summer Honors program, "Nashville: City as Text" for which they may receive college credit.
-For more information concerning this course, please contact Dr. Paul Prill at 615-966-5805.
+Rising high school seniors may also apply to enroll in a special summer program, "Summer Scholars" for which they may receive college credit in one of five academic areas.
+For more information concerning this course, please contact Jonathan Akin at 615-966-6150.

-Included in the summer studies program are opportunities for combining study and travel (Europe, Bible lands, and sites in the United States).
+Included in the summer studies program are opportunities for combining study and travel (Europe, Asia, and sites in the United States).
 Many students choose from among more than 20 mission sites where they can be involved in hands-on mission work and receive academic credit for practicums in missions.

-Summer schedules may be viewed on our website (www.lipscomb.edu) under Lipscomb Central or at http://summerprograms.lipscomb.edu.
+More detailed information about Lipscomb's summer programs may be viewed on the Summer Programs website at http://summerprograms.lipscomb.edu.